medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

 If you are interested in understanding the basic content and the composition of an IG, you can follow this [step-by-step guide](FHIRImplementationGuide.md).

-## Frequentlyasked qestions
+## Frequently asked qestions
 ### Why are there Multiple Implementation Guides

 FHIR allows for a great deal of reuse.
 When creating a MedCom FHIR message, profiles from the MedComCore and MedComMessaging IG are used to create a complete understanding.
-Currently, there are three FHIR standards: HospitalNotification, CareCommunication and Acknowledgement, which all are composed of profiles from the Core -, and Messaging-IG as well as the IG for the specific standard, and codes from the Terminology IG.
+Currently, there are three FHIR standards: HospitalNotification, CareCommunication and Acknowledgement, which all are composed of profiles from the Core and Messaging IG as well as the IG for the specific standard, and codes from the Terminology IG.

 Keeping the IGs seperat allows to version them individually, so updates in the MedComHospitalNotification IG won’t affect the version of the MedComCareCommunication IG.
 However, an update in the MedComMessaging IG will affect all standards that uses profiles or inherit profiles from this IG.
 Additionally, it makes it possible to reuse the profiles from the Core IG in different MedCom standard and in different exchange formats.